 Deadline: October 1st or March 1st

-Another of the HESAA’s scholarships in New Jersey is the Law Enforcement Memorial Scholarship, which covers the full cost of attendance after federal financial aid.
-The four-year program is reserved for U.S. citizens or legal residents who are the dependent children of police officers killed on-duty in New Jersey.
-Recipients must register full-time as undergrads at approved nonprofit colleges, including Ramapo, Stockton, Thomas Edison State, Georgian Court, and Monmouth.
+covers the full cost of attendance after federal financial aid.
+The four-year program is reserved for U.S. citizens or legal residents.
+They must be the dependent children of police officers killed on-duty in New Jersey.
+Recipients must register full-time as undergrads at approved nonprofit colleges, including:

 Contact